Crustaceanus/Vencra/README.md

 This whole system is completly unusable for humans, who would within nanoseconds find a way to make it full of curruption, but for the Vencra, it sort of just works out.

+# Outfitter and Shipyard

+## Weapons

+They have three areas of weapons, you mix and match these to outfit everything.
+Since my descriptoins of these are kind of vague, I'll probably need to prototype them myself, that being said, here is my best shot at a description.

+1. A turret, its inspired by the real weapon, C-RAM, basically its a extremely rapid fire and accurate medium ranged gun, Its meant to be the backbone of Vencra weaponry, a gun which you could slap on any ship and be happy, it dishes out a respectable amount of damage

+### Future Weapons Plans

 ---

 # Part II - Hanuls